felixleopold/hammerspoon/README.md

 git pull
 ```

-2. If new configuration options are added, they will be available in `config.defaults.lua`.
+2. If new configuration options are added, they will be available in `config_defaults.lua`.
-   You can copy them to your `config.user.lua` if you want to customize them.
+   You can copy them to your `config_user.lua` if you want to customize them.

 3. Check CHANGELOG.md for breaking changes